naman2304/notes/ddia.md

 ---

 * _Functional requirements_: what the application should do
-* _Nonfunctional requirements_: general properties like security, reliability, compliance, scalability, compatibility and maintainability.
+* _Nonfunctional requirements_: general properties like reliability, scalability, maintainability, security and compliance.

 ---